keivanipchihagh/easy-peasy-deployment/README.md

 GF_USERS_ALLOW_SIGN_UP=<what-new-users-to-create-account?|bool>
 GF_AUTH_DISABLE_LOGIN_FORM=false
 ```

-**NOTE #1**: From `grafana-service/grafana/provisioning/datasources/all.yml`, set the *URL* for Prometheus server container.
-**NOTE #2**: Use `grafana-service/grafana/provisioning/datasources/all.yml` and spesify the DataSources configurations. *Prometheus* is passed by default, but you can spesify other datasources as well.
+**NOTE #2**: Use `grafana-service/grafana/provisioning/datasources/all.yml` and spesify the DataSources configurations. *Prometheus* is passed by default, but you might want to change the IP/Port.
+You can also add more datasources.

 ### *Few Last Words* and *Best Practices*: